-Measurement is an important part of all our lives, both for defining our objectives and evaluating our progress towards them.
+Measurement is an important part of all our lives, both for defining our objectives and for evaluating our progress towards them.

 So the book includes a measurement system that you can use to track your progress.
-And these posts all end with a question that you can use to check your status and identify your priorities.

 In Chapter 4 you choose the opportunity or way forward that is best for you: you become ‘Directed’.

 In Chapters 5 and 6 you consider your purpose and values and create an inspiring description of the outcome you have chosen to create.
 Now you can inspire yourself and other people to long to make it happen.
 Your emotional states shift to ‘Determined’ and then ‘Inspired’.